Back to blog

 Why Lactation Cookies Often Qualify

-Lactation cookies are typically formulated with well-known galactagogues—foods that traditionally help support milk production.
+Lactation cookies are formulated with galactagogues—foods traditionally used to support milk production.
 Common ingredients include:

-• Flaxseed: Rich in omega-3 fatty acids and phytoestrogens, flaxseed can also contribute to milk supply.
+• Flaxseed: Rich in omega-3 fatty acids and phytoestrogens.

 Where to Find EBT-Eligible Lactation Cookies

-• Major Grocery Chains: Many large supermarkets now carry a variety of lactation products, including cookies.
-Look for them in the baking aisle, health food section, or sometimes near baby food or formula.
+• Major Grocery Chains: Look in the baking aisle, health food section, or near baby food.

-• Target and Walmart: Many parents have reported successfully purchasing EBT-eligible lactation cookies at these big-box retailers.
+• Target and Walmart: Many parents successfully use EBT for lactation cookies at these retailers.

 Beyond Cookies: Other EBT-Eligible Lactation Support